 * All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Many dogs have gotten a bad reputation over the years for being "dangerous breeds."
 Rottweilers are among them.
-Much like pit bulls and other large, blocky-headed types of dogs, these powerful and beautiful animals are often assumed to be aggressive.
+Like pit bulls and other large, blocky-headed types of dogs, these powerful and beautiful animals are often assumed to be aggressive.

-Your dog is reactive.
-They’ll see another dog, person, or other stimulus in the environment (like a car or bike) while out on a walk and suddenly go crazy at the end of their leash.
-The barking, lunging, and growling feels embarrassing for you — and it’s clear that your pup isn’t having a great time either.
+So: Your dog is reactive.
+They’ll see another dog, person, or other stimulus in the environment (cars, bikes, skateboards, and other fast-moving objects are also common triggers) while out on a walk and suddenly go crazy at the end of their leash.
+The barking, lunging, and growling not only feels embarrassing for you — it’s clear that your pup isn’t having a great time either.

 Do you have a reactive dog or suspect you may have one?
 You’re not alone!